garibo684/garibo684.github.io/_posts/2023-06-09-first-post.md

 my laptop with Ubuntu 22.04.2.
 Downloaded necessary programs like Microsoft Teams for communication and Visual Studio Code for coding.

-With this the first
-day of my internship was over.
+With this the firstday of my internship was over.

 ## Creating A Website with GitHub Pages